nehaljain12/PriceComparisonProject/README.md

-# Simplifying the Electronic Item's Price Comparison
+# Simplifying the Comparison for Electronic Item's Price

 Welcome to E-Shop Compare, a handy price comparison tool for electronic items!
 This GitHub repository houses a Python project that utilizes web scraping techniques (specifically, BeautifulSoup's bs4 library) to gather product information from three popular online platforms: Flipkart, Amazon, and Vijasales.